 And we got really good at it.
 In fact, fat stores allow us to have fuel even when food isn’t readily available.

 Using these intermittent fasts strategically, then, let’s your metabolism do what its supposed to be doing: burn fat.
-So that this isn’t a dramatic change, I usually use this little saying to explain my approach to fasting:
+So fasting one day a week for weight loss actually works.
+So you don’t become overwhelmed, I usually use this little saying to explain my approach to fasting:

 Some days yes, some days no, some days high, some days low.